malachigamblin/Team-Member-Database/README.md

 ## Description

-This project helps any buisness manage their employee database.
+This project helps any business manage their employee database.

 ## Installation